almazgimaev/sly-blog-multi-image-annotation-/README.md

 ![](models.png)

-### Use the Import images groups app and prepare data for labeling.
+### Use the Import images groups app to prepare data for labeling

 - Organize your images into a simple project structure according to the application's [overview description](https://ecosystem.supervisely.com/apps/import-images-groups?_ga=2.53824936.1042633755.1690183817-1574751671.1670221597#Overview).